| For those of us in our white hats,

 commercial culture seeks to herd, to reduce them, as it

+does all.
 Maybe we call them artists

 because, as their instruments differ, they open